Adapting to Misspecification: Computational details

 \subsection{Computing minimax risk in the bounded normal mean problem}

-We now provide details on how to compute the minimax risk $\rBNM(|\tilde{b}|)$ in the bounded normal mean problem, which allows us to easily compute the $B$-minimax risk for the main example as described in \ref{Rminimax_main_example_eq} for each $B\in\mathcal{B}$.
-This subsection is a specialized version of the first step of Algorithm~\ref{adaptation_as_scaled_minimax_algorithm}.
+We now provide details on how to compute the minimax risk $\rBNM(|\tilde{b}|)$ in the bounded normal mean problem, which allows us to easily compute the $B$-minimax risk as described in \eqref{Rminimax_main_example_eq} for each $B\in\mathcal{B}$.

 By definition, the minimax risk $\rBNM(|\tilde{b}|)$ is the minimized value of the following minimax problem